 To be fair, we have no regrets whatsoever about our travel.
 But I sure wish I’d been smarter about miles.

 When you think about how much impact $150 in weekly restaurant tabs has on your long term prospects, it makes you want to scroll up for another face punch.
-In case you’re wondering, that habit puts you out $150,000 over a 12 year period.
+In case you’re wondering, that habit puts you out $150,000 over 12 years.
 That’s your opportunity cost vs. a 7% annual yield on S&P 500 Index Funds.

-There were a few constants, going all the way back to my first year out of college.
+There were a few constants, going back to my first year out of college.
 I had always squirreled away at least 8% (often more) into a 401K.
 And, I had always worked hard to quickly pay off debts and balances.